 This is another essential thing to pack for your meditation retreat especially if you are particular about the thickness of pillow you use for sleeping at home, just like me.
 The best part about air pillow is that you can inflate it according to your requirement thereby controlling its thickness.

 It will be very useful not only during your stay at dhamma center but also during your travel.
-It is easy to carry as you can deflate it when not in use.
+It is easy to pack it while travelling as you can deflate the air pillow when not in use thereby saving much needed space in your travel bag and simply the task of packing for vipassana retreat.

 Headphones or ear plugs (must)